Rate-Distortion Theory in Coding for Machines and its Application: Introduction

-where $R$ is an estimate of the rate required for encoding (the entropy model), $D$ is some measure of distortion for the resulting reconstructed output, and $\lambda$ is the Lagrange multiplier that controls the trade-off between rate and distortion.
+where $R$ is an estimate of the size required for encoding the input (the \emph{bitrate} or simply \emph{rate}), $D$ is some measure of distortion for the resulting reconstructed output, and $\lambda$ is the Lagrange multiplier that controls the trade-off between rate and distortion.
 Using this approach, a codec for machines can be created by simply choosing a distortion metric corresponding to the performance of some desired task model as was done, for example, in the work of~\cite{entropic_student}.

 Generally, information theory~\cite{shannon1948mathematical} allows us to discuss ultimate bounds on the amount of bits needed to describe a random variable (RV).
 As such, its understanding is crucial in the development of efficient compression methods for complex signals such as audio, images, or video.
-More specifically within information theory, rate-distortion~\cite{Cover_Thomas_2006,Berger_1971} describes the inherent trade-off between the size allocated to the description of an RV (the rate) and the fidelity, or conversely the distortion, with which it can be reconstructed.
+More specifically within information theory, rate-distortion~\cite{Cover_Thomas_2006,Berger_1971} describes the inherent trade-off between the rate needed to describe an RV and the fidelity, or conversely the distortion, with which said RV can be reconstructed.
 In the case of coding for machines, however, the traditional, well-developed rate-distortion (RD) theory does not apply directly, because we are no longer required to reconstruct the RV in its original form.
-Thus, extending the rate-distortion theory to cases where input reconstruction is no longer needed is key to understanding the limits of codecs for machines.
+Thus, extending RD theory to cases where input reconstruction is no longer needed is key to understanding the limits of codecs for machines.